 Moving to Spain after Brexit

-- Attach their passport (original and copy)
+- A passport (original and a copy).

 Once your application has been authorised, you will be supplied with your visa within one month.
 You will then need to arrive in Spain within three months of your application in order for it to remain official.